Meet the passionate people of NCAT. These are the stories and faces of the people who make it an amazing place to work.

 Melodie Pesanti began working for NCAT in July 2002.
 She is working on the National Energy Assistance Referral (NEAR) Project.
 She has over five years of experience in customer service in the public sector.

-Stacie Barry Peterson
+Stacie Barry Peterson, PhD

 Allen received his B.S. in professional and Technical Communications from Montana Tech in 2016 and an Associate of liberal Arts degree from the University of Montana, Missoula in 2013.
 Prior to coming to NCAT, Allen worked as a Digital Media Developer producing virtual reality content and a Social Media Manager.
 Allen researches low-income and energy issues, disseminates policies, procedures and technical information.
 He also prepares written reports and materials, develops and maintains specialized websites and assists in identifying new projects and funding sources.

-Lee has been writing and educating on sustainable agriculture for over 15 years, focusing on livestock, pasture, and organic certification.
+Lee has been writing and educating on sustainable agriculture for more than 19 years, focusing on livestock, pasture, and organic certification.
 He has worked as an organic certification educator, a cooperative extension agent, and a cattle ranch manager.
-A graduate of Texas A&M University, Lee holds a BS in Animal Science and an MEd in agricultural education.
-He lives in Dallas, PA where he enjoys reading, writing, and sailing.
+A graduate of Texas A&M University, Lee holds a Bachelor of Science degree in animal science and a Master of Education degree in agricultural education.
+He lives in Dallas, Pennsylvania, where he enjoys writing and sailing.

 Mary Anne Skuletich

 A member of the NCAT staff for over 20 years, Mary Anne Skuletich has extensive knowledge of computer hardware, software and networking topology and protocols; her duties include technical support, configuration implementation and management, network monitoring, LAN hardware and applications, performance analysis, investigating and recommending solutions for enhancing reliability and future growth needs.
 She administers all email, end-user support and training as well as database design and multimedia presentations.